 3. Error Rate: Keeping Tabs on Faults

 The error rate goes hand in hand with the success rate, providing insights into the frequency and nature of errors your API encounters.
 Whether it’s a 4xx client error or a 5xx server error, keeping a low error rate is paramount.
-Errors can stem from various factors, including problematic API endpoints or issues with the server’s infrastructure.
+Errors can stem from various factors, including API endpoint problems or issues with the server’s infrastructure.
 Using tools that alert you to unusual spikes in error rates can prevent significant disruptions.
 Understandably, pinpointing errors can optimize user experience, as it enables developers to address and rectify issues swiftly.

 4. Concurrent Users: Understanding Load Capacity